-This is where car clubs come into play; these cars are placed in areas where we don’t have enough owners to meet the demand from our drivers.
-That doesn’t mean we are going to stop looking for owners in these areas, in fact, it’s the opposite - the cars we deploy will have our new branding on, which we know is one of the main reasons for people joining hiyacar, that goes for drivers and owners!
+This is where a car club in London come into play; these cars are placed in areas where we don’t have enough owners to meet the demand from our drivers.
+That doesn’t mean we are going to stop looking for owners in these areas, in fact, it’s the opposite - the cars we deploy will have our new branding on, which we know is one of the main reasons for people joining hiyacar car club in London and elsewhere, that goes for drivers and owners!

 We don’t want our platform to be another go to market route for companies into local communities, so we have been very selective in our partnerships and will continue to do so.
 We teamed up with Toyota UK at the end of 2019 to test this concept and it has been a great partnership so far.
 Toyota led the way in supporting our NHS free hire offer during Lockdown which then prompted our owners to get involved and we want our car club in London to do the same.